Skip Ahead To

 - Signs that display your company name and logo to create brand recognition

-- Form a legal entity.
-Establishing a legal business entity prevents you from being personally liable if your medical marijuana dispensary is sued.
+Establishing a legal business entity such as an LLC prevents you from being personally liable if your medical marijuana dispensary is sued.
+There are many business structures to choose from including: Corporations, LLC's, and DBA's.

 State & Local Business Licensing Requirements